 State Aid Programs

-Massachusetts has reciprocal state scholarship agreements with: Connecticut, Pennsylvania, Rhode Island, and Vermont.
+Massachusetts has reciprocal state scholarship agreements with Pennsylvania and Vermont.
 State scholarships awarded to students from these states can receive their scholarships while at Wheaton.

 State Scholarships not packaged as part of an initial financial aid award will reduce need based institutional grant aid dollar for dollar.
 In addition, Wheaton will not replace anticipated state scholarship awards with institutional funds for students who fail to complete the application process.